Who is the Top Investor In LSB Industries Inc. (LXU)?

-LSB Industries Inc. (NYSE: LXU) is -28.87% lower on its value in year-to-date trading and has touched a low of $8.15 and a high of $22.23 in the current 52-week trading range.
+LSB Industries Inc. (NYSE: LXU) is -30.08% lower on its value in year-to-date trading and has touched a low of $8.15 and a high of $22.23 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LXU stock was last observed hovering at around $9.43 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $13.50 for the next 12 months.
-It is also 60.58% off the consensus price target high of $24.00 offered by 8 analysts, but current levels are 5.4% higher than the price target low of $10.00 for the same period.
+The LXU stock was last observed hovering at around $9.50 in the last trading session, with the day’s loss setting it -0.2% off its average median price target of $13.50 for the next 12 months.
+It is also 61.25% off the consensus price target high of $24.00 offered by 8 analysts, but current levels are 7.0% higher than the price target low of $10.00 for the same period.

 Sponsored